Warframe: Free to Play Done Right

 It’s hard to talk about the cinematic quests without spoiling them, but they are very much story driven experiences.
 The Second Dream was the first cinematic quest to release and still holds one of the greatest plot twists of all time.
 As of right now, there are three cinematic quests: The Second Dream, The War Within, and The Sacrifice.
 The fourth one, The New War, is scheduled to come out next year.

 Digital Extremes are aware of when they make mistakes and actively work to fix some of them.
-The biggest thing that put me off early was how the revives worked; you used to get 4 per day.
-If you wanted more then you’d have to pay platinum and now you’re looking at 4 per mission with no option to buy more.
+The biggest thing that put me off early was how the revives worked; you used to get four per day.
+If you wanted more then you’d have to pay platinum and now you’re looking at four per mission with no option to buy more.
 There was also the case of randomized colours for your pets that they removed because “it was being used too much”.

 The developers go the extra mile making sure their communication with the community is second to none.
 Every few weeks the Digital Extremes will host developer streams.
 The Devstream highlights upcoming changes to the game, new gameplay mechanics, new warframes, concept art for skins, and more.
 The streams are entertaining and you can clearly see the passion that goes into the development.
 It’s this open communication with the community that puts Warframe in a unique position.